True or false: Your personalization quiz delivers a relevant product recommendation that solves your customers’ unique needs and expectations.

 It’s only natural: Customers are curious and crave the power to choose.
 So when you give a customer a tailored recommendation, know that they’ll also want to know what products you didn’t recommend.

 So show them.
-And explain why certain products were excluded based on their answers; it will further emphasize why their recommended product is the right one.
+And explain why certain products were excluded based on their answers.
+Doing so will further emphasize why their recommended product is the right one.

 Lastly, make sure pathways to other available products are clear.
 Allow customers to easily select items that caught their eye but maybe weren’t part of their recommendations.
 Empowerment through choice will only boost your conversion rate.